PDF to QR code: How to create a QR code for a PDF.

 Discover how to convert PDF files to QR codes to easily share your documents with this handy guide.

-Nowadays, QR codes are everywhere – from restaurant menus to business cards.
+Today, QR codes are everywhere – from restaurant menus to business cards.
 They’ve become one of the primary methods of sharing information, whether that’s documents for work, school projects, or product details.
-So, knowing how to use a QR code generator is a vital tool to have, whatever stage you’re at in life.
+So, knowing how to use the Adobe QR code generator can be handy.

-Want to convert a PDF document into an easily shareable QR code?
-Learn how to create a QR code for a PDF document with Adobe Acrobat today.
+Want to know how to convert a PDF document into an easily shareable QR code with Adobe?
+Learn how to create a QR code for a PDF document in our helpful guide below.

 In this guide: